dhruvin-sarkar/Qwerty/README.md

 - **A microphone** — the built-in laptop mic works; an external or USB mic often works better.
 Qwerty calibrates to whichever mic you pick.

-That's it.
-No .NET, no Python, no Rust toolchain needed to *run* it.
+ No .NET, no Python, no Rust toolchain needed

 ## Install